syyunn/citation-dwg-wto/README.md

 - [ ] Draft out the Subsystem with w/o Edges
 - [ ] Details out the Subsystem with w/ Edges (e.g. "Hypothetical Test")
 - [ ] Measure the Outdegree to explain the Importance with SIZE (as a visual cue)
+- [ ] Clarify the edge-directve: For A->B, A is required to Clarify the Meaning of the B.
+- [ ] Highlight Important Node w/ Colored border